Cyber risk management for SMEs – are you a cyber hedgehog or mouse?

 Unfortunately you can’t make yourself invincible when it comes to cyber risk but you can make your business more ‘prickly’ and a less attractive target for the bad guys.
 Think of the approach being very similar to having a burglar alarm on your house, a ‘beware of the dog’ sign, secure doors and windows, and CCTV – basic precautions that can make your business less vulnerable to an attack.
 The bad guys are generally opportunists looking for ‘open window’ targets.
 If you can secure those open windows and make yourself less attractive as a target, it can make the difference.

-The government’s Cyber Essentials and Cyber Essentials Plus schemes have been introduced in the last few years to help organisations protect themselves against common cyber attacks and offer the opportunity to acquire a Cyber Essentials certification badge.
+The government’s Cyber Essentials (external link) and Cyber Essentials Plus schemes have been introduced in the last few years to help organisations protect themselves against common cyber attacks and offer the opportunity to acquire a Cyber Essentials certification badge.
 It’s not rocket science but there is a lot of good practice here to help prevent those opportunistic attacks.
 Cyber Essentials’ 10 Steps to Cyber Security are:

 - Information risk management regime